-In addition to the hazardous waste discussed above, the petroleum products stored at the Terminal qualify as "solid waste" under RCRA because Sprague's failure to address the known imminent risks associated with climate change discussed above will result in release of these products when these foreseeable events occur.
-Sprague's inaction in the face of known risks of climate change represents an "intent to discard" useful products because the outcome of this inaction is certain to occur.
+In addition to the hazardous waste discussed above, the petroleum products stored at the Terminal also qualify as "solid waste" under RCRA.
+Sprague's failure to address the eroded berm poses an imminent and substantial risk of a release of solid waste when foreseeable events, like severe weather, occur.
+Sprague's inaction in the face of known failures of its control measures at the Terminal represents an "intent to discard" useful products because the outcome of this inaction will occur.
+Sprague's failure to address the known imminent risks associated with climate change, discussed above, pose an imminent and substantial risk of a release of solid waste when these foreseeable events occur.
+Sprague's inaction in the face of known risks associated with climate change represents an "intent to discard" useful products because the outcome of this inaction will occur.

 RCRA prohibits "open dumping" which includes "facilities or practices in floodplains" that "result in washout of solid waste, so as to pose a hazard to human life, wildlife, or land or water resources."
 40 C.F.R.
 257.3-1(a).
 The Terminal is in a 100-year floodplain as determined by FEMA.
 Inundation by flood waters results in the washout and carrying away of discarded petroleum products and other contaminants.
 Sprague has taken no steps to prevent flooding and pollution discharges, despite the increasing severity of storms and storm surge caused due to climate change impacts, in violation of RCRA's open-dumping prohibition.
+Sprague has been violating, and continues to violate, RCRA's open-dumping prohibition each day for at least five years prior to the date of this Notice.